Set up sign-up and sign-in with OpenID Connect using Azure Active Directory B2C

 The client secret is optional.
 However, you must enter a client secret if you'd like to use the authorization code flow, which uses the secret to exchange the code for the token.

-Scope defines the information and permissions you are looking to gather from your custom identity provider.
-OpenID Connect requests must contain the
+Scope defines the information and permissions you are looking to gather from your identity provider, for example

-openid scope value in order to receive the ID token from the identity provider.
+openid scope must be specified.
 Without the ID token, users are not able to sign in to Azure AD B2C using the custom identity provider.
 Other scopes can be appended separated by space.
 Refer to the custom identity provider's documentation to see what other scopes may be available.

 The response type describes what kind of information is sent back in the initial call to the